warblo001/Telegram-Bot/README.md

 This project is a Telegram bot.

-This bot send you a list of Rock playlists and artists via Telegram.
+This bot sends you a list of Rock playlists and artists via Telegram.

 ## Milestones for this project:

 - First Milestone: Project setup.
 - Second Milestone: Trial deploy.
-- Third Milestone: Final touches and final deploy.
+- Third Milestone: Final touches and final deployment.

 [![forthebadge](https://forthebadge.com/images/badges/made-with-ruby.svg)](https://forthebadge.com)